-Although the narrator is an abridger, he includes certain details which at first glance don’t seem necessary to the flow of the story.
+Although the narrator is an abridger, he includes certain details which at first glance don’t seem necessary to the flow of the story, signs that he is ‘abridging’ the whole story for our benefit.
 We are told not only that the cup explodes, but that it is ‘made of a sort of tinted glass in a pattern that can be found in any cheap chain store in France.’
-I guess this is the sort of detail that adds to the verisimilitude of the story.
+This is the sort of detail that aims to lend verisimilitude, but also distracts us from whatever else might be going on.
+Did the cup really explode or did someone throw it?
+Why?
 The narrator is showing us with such details that his story is to be trusted.

 This image of the wife as young and fresh is followed by a paragraph about the newspaper, in which we are reminded that this is not actually a young woman at all: The last time she bought the Herald Tribune was in 1968, which at the time of the story makes her middle-aged.

 All of these details tell the reader that our narrator sees his wife as a young person, and explains his withholding (‘abridging’) unpleasant information at the end.
 This naturally makes him an unreliable narrator, despite all his details.

 Originally published in the anthology Various Miracles, Accidents also appears in the Collected Stories, published one year after Shields’ death in 2003.